LivingMatterLab/CANN/README.md

 https://doi.org/10.1101/2023.07.19.549749

 ## ArtMeat
+Models and data for animal and plant-based meat papers.
-Valanis-Landel type, principal-stretch-based, and invariant-based models, "Discovering the mechanics of artificial and real meat" https://doi.org/10.1016/j.cma.2023.116236
+1. Valanis-Landel type, principal-stretch-based, and invariant-based models, "Discovering the mechanics of artificial and real meat" https://doi.org/10.1016/j.cma.2023.116236

 	Revision summary: we have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the revised code, updated table, figures, and text are all in this GitHub folder; the main findings of this study are not affected by these updates.

+2. Invariant-based model, "Got meat?
+The mechanical signature of animal and plant-based meat" https://doi.org/10.1101/2024.04.25.591207

 ## Brain
-Isotropic models
+Isotropic models and data for brain papers.
 1. Invariant-based model, "Automated model discovery for human brain using Constitutive Artificial Neural Networks" https://doi.org/10.1016/j.actbio.2023.01.055
 2. Principal-stretch-based model and invariant model, " Principal-stretch-based constitutive neural networks autonomously discover a subclass of Ogden models for human brain tissue" https://doi.org/10.1016/j.brain.2023.100066